monitoring-war-destruction/Syria-Second-Stage/README.md

 ## README: Second stage code of the article &quot;Monitoring War Destruction from Space Using Machine Learning&quot;

-In order to replicate the results first run the jupyter notebook &quot;single\_second\_stage\_replication&quot; in the replication folder &quot;Syria-Second-Stage&quot; which also contains some documentation of the code.
-The code produces Table 1 and Table 2 together with all other performance statistics like ROC curves and precision/recall curves.
-It also produces a file called &quot;performance\_stats&quot; which contains more statistics from the paper.
+In order to replicate the results first run the jupyter notebook [single_second_stage_replication.ipynb](single_second_stage_replication.ipynb).
+That file additionally contains some documentation of that specific piece of code.
+The file produces [Table 1](table1.xls) and [Table 2](table2.xls) together with all other performance statistics like ROC curves and precision/recall curves.
+It also produces a file called [performance_stats.csv](performance_stats.csv); which contains summary performance statistics used in the paper.

-Upon completion of the &quot;single\_second\_stage\_replication&quot; program, the generated prediction output can be combined with the event data to produce the event study regression output **Table S2 (SI)** and the coefficient plot **Figure 5**.
-These codes are provided in the Stata do-file &quot;event\_study&quot;.
+Upon completion of [single_second_stage_replication.ipynb](single_second_stage_replication.ipynb), the generated prediction output can be combined with the event data to produce the event study regression output **Table S2 (SI)** and the coefficient plot **Figure 5**.
+These codes are provided in the Stata do-file [event_study.do](event_study.do);.
 The program was written in Stata 14.2 and requires installing the following additional packages:

 i) coefplot ([https://ideas.repec.org/c/boc/bocode/s457686.html](https://ideas.repec.org/c/boc/bocode/s457686.html)) developed by Jann (2014),